compose-library/repo-template/README.md

-# Example Service Docker Compose
+# Docker Compose for Example Service

 ## Usage
 - Copy sample.env to .env and update values